-If you have attended college(s) prior to attending your home college, whether or not financial aid was received at the other college, and you plan to use transfer credits toward a degree/certificate from the Peralta Community College District, you must submit a completed transcript evaluation form to your home college from the prior college(s).
-All applicable degree/certificate transfer credits will be computed toward the Satisfactory Academic Progress maximum time frame of 90 units for a standard 2-year program.
+If you have attended college(s) prior to attending your home college, whether or not financial aid was received at the other college, and you plan to use transfer credits toward a degree/ certificate from the Peralta Community College District, you must submit a completed transcript evaluation form to your home college from the prior college(s).
+All applicable degree/certificate transfer credits will be computed toward the Satisfactory Academic Progress maximum time frame of 90 units for a standard 2-year program or 45 units for a certificate of achievement.
 In addition, you must inform your home college if you attended another college during the same academic year.